Babinci/cypher-arena-ai-agent/cypher_arena_endpoints.md

   }
   ```
 - **Error Response (400 Bad Request):**
-  - If input data is invalid (e.g., missing `id`, no update fields provided), a topic ID doesn't exist, or a database error occurs.
+  - If input data is invalid (e.g., missing `id`, no update fields, invalid base64 for `vector_embedding`), a topic ID doesn't exist, or a database error occurs.
 Even if some updates succeed, a 400 is returned if any fail.
   ```json
   {
     "updates": [